 From 1947 to 1970 nearly 500,000 people emigrated from the Caribbean to the UK.
 Until the mid 1960s many migrants came by boat and made a train journey from their port of entry to London.
 The most famous of these boats was the Windrush docking at Tilbury.
-What is not so well known is that many boats docked at Southampton or Dover, and many of the newly arrived passengers took a train hauled by a Bulleid designed locomotive up to London.
+What is not so well known is that many boats docked at other ports such as Southampton where many of the newly arrived passengers took a train hauled by a Bulleid designed locomotive up to London.

-Over the last eighteen months, as part of the HLF supported Canadian Pacific project run by the Watercress Line, two researchers have been tracing individuals with memories of this boat crossing and train journey.
-All these accounts have been given by people whose train to London was very likely to have been hauled by a Bulleid designed locomotive like Merchant Navy class 'Canadian Pacific'.
-To be included the journey must have been from Southampton Docks to London before July 1967 or Dover Western Docks to London before June 1959, the dates when Merchant Navy class steam locomotives stopped working boat trains on those routes.
+As part of this Heritage Lottery Fund supported project run by the Watercress Line, two researchers have been tracing individuals with memories of this boat crossing and train journey.
+All these accounts have been given by people whose train to London was very likely to have been hauled by a steam locomotive and carriages identical or similar to the one we are restoring.
+To be included the journey must have been from Southampton Docks to London before July 1967 or Dover Western Docks to London before June 1959, the dates when these steam locomotives and carriages stopped working boat trains on those routes.

-The accounts included here reflect the immense variety of life stories that have emerged during the project.
-The train journey to London was often the longest train journey that our informants had taken up to that point.
-It was (likely) from a Bulleid designed carriage that they saw England for the first time, and it was a Bulleid designed train that pulled them into Victoria or Waterloo to begin their new life in the UK.
-The Mid Hants Railway rolling stock played a role in this significant moment in British post-war social history.
+The accounts included here reflect the wide variety of life stories that have emerged during the project.
+The journey to London was often the first train journey that our informants had taken.
+It was likely from carriages like the ones we are restoring that they saw England for the first time, and it was a locomotive like ours that pulled them into Victoria or Waterloo to begin their new life in the UK.
+This type of rolling stock played a role in this significant moment in British post-war social history.

-These accounts are based on extensive interviews with final versions corrected and approved by each donor.
-There were two exceptions to this method.
+Most of these accounts are based on extensive interviews with final versions corrected and approved by each donor.
 Rosalind's story was written by her and given to us as it appears on the website.
-Ruby lives in Jamaica and she told her story over the phone to her granddaughter Jessica who lives in the U.K.
+Ruby now lives in Jamaica and she told her story over the phone to her granddaughter Jessica who lives in the U.K.